 In-person, transition to online if in-person is not possible

 All participants reside overnight

-Yes, full scholarships are available
+Yes, partial scholarships are available

 What makes this camp experience unique is:

 its emphasis on taking care of our bodies as musicians; daily focus on technique for better facility

 This camp is perfect for:

 active students who want to be inspired to play music in a friendly, non-competitive setting

 Students come back year after year for our camp's: